Armistice Memorial in Compiègne Forest and Compiegne wagon (1918 & 1940)

 The legendary Compiègne railway carriage in France was the site of armistice negotiations in World War I and II, 1918-1940.
 In 1945 the carriage was destroyed here in Crawinkel.
 Peace.
 As a reminder 2007.

 As for the fate of the memorial, its restoration was put into action half a year before the burning of the 2419 D Armistice train car and the fall of the Nazi regime.
-The city of Compiegne was liberated on September 1, 1944, and as soon as October 21 the first mass rally of the patriots had a gathering on the site of the former Armistice learning in the forest.
-On that day a few hundred men cheered the renewal of French dignity next to the preserved statue of Marshal Foch.
+The city of Compiegne was liberated on September 1, 1944, and on October 21, the first mass rally of the patriots had a gathering on the site of the former Armistice learning in the forest.
+On that day, a few hundred men cheered the renewal of French dignity next to the preserved statue of Marshal Foch.
 While the clearing looked like just an open site in the woods, a wooden substitute and a memorial cloth (which had been prepared during the war in wait for the occasion) were put on the site of the former well-known granite slab: the first step in the restoration of the memorial.
 As early as November 11, 1944, a full-frame celebration took place here in the presence of the French, British, American, and even Polish representatives.

 Starting from that very first commemoration in the Fall of 1944, an ever-increasing number of people were visiting the memorial.
 Among the most recognized guests were General De Gaulle and Vincent Auriol, the President of the French Republic.
 At the same time, without the famous Compiegne wagon, the exposition of the Compiegne memorial was not full.
-As early as September 16, 1950 ‘Compagnie Internationale des wagons-lits’ (in English: International Sleeping Car Company), the original creator of the 2419 D carriage, offered to give another carriage of the same series to be placed near Compiegne.
+As early as September 16, 1950, Compagnie Internationale des wagons-lits’ (in English: International Sleeping Car Company), the original creator of the 2419 D carriage, offered to give another carriage of the same series to be placed near Compiegne.
 The 2439 D was among those 37 carriages created by two series in 1913-1914.
 One account claims that it was found in Romania after WWII.
-2439 had a similar original design as 2419 and was now assigned to be furnished and fit exactly.
+2439 had a similar original design to 2419 and was now assigned to be furnished and fit exactly.
 It was first brought to the Rethondes railway station by railway and then by trucks to the site of the newly erected museum on the site of the former, which had been blown up by the Germans in 1940.

-In regard to the second legendary railway car of the 1918 armistice, those of Napoleon III, which in 1918 accommodated the German delegates, it has survived the War and now is a part of a display at the ‘Musée de la Voiture et du Tourisme (Car and Tourism museum) in Compiègne.
+Concerning the second legendary railway car of the 1918 armistice, that of Napoleon III, which in 1918 accommodated the German delegates, it has survived the War and now is a part of a display at the Musée de la Voiture et du Tourisme (Car and Tourism museum) in Compiègne.

 ALSACE-LORRAINE MONUMENT

 The Alsace-Lorraine monument commemorates the French annexation of the lands, known as ‘Reichsland Elsaß-Lothringen’ in German and Alsace-Lorraine in French.
 These territories to the West of the Rhine had been historically debated by France and Germany, though the greater proportion of the local people used to speak German dialects, being at the same time located to the West of the river and thus within the geographically French territories.
-The growing nationalistic mood in Germany and Prussia cultivated the attitude, that Alsace and Lorraine were to be taken by force.
-Among other reshapings of the European boundaries after the Franco-Prussian War, the territories were seized by the German Empire in 1871 due to ‘The Treaty of Frankfurt’.
-As early as the 1870s, and especially after the outbreak of WWI, the demand to return Alsace and Lorraine was the driving motive of the French war effort.
-The French troops occupied the region already in November 1918 not by the conquest but after the withdrawal of the Germans.
+The growing nationalistic mood in Germany and Prussia cultivated the attitude that Alsace and Lorraine were to be taken by force.
+Among other reshapings of the European boundaries after the Franco-Prussian War, the territories were seized by the German Empire in 1871 due to the Treaty of Frankfurt.
+As early as the 1870s, and especially after the outbreak of World War I, the demand to return Alsace and Lorraine was the driving motive of the French war effort.
+The French troops occupied the region already in November 1918, not by conquest but after the withdrawal of the Germans.

 As for the erection of the monument in 1922, it was assigned to Edgar Brandt, the famous French ironworker of Alsatian origin (through his paternal grandparents).
-He had opened his first studio in Paris as far back as 1902 and later became national-wide famous as the owner of the art gallery, the manufacturer of weapons, and the author of ornaments across France.
-The monument was created of pink sandstone from the Vosges mountains and is dominated by a metal composition in the middle.
+He had opened his first studio in Paris as far back as 1902 and later became nationally famous as the owner of the art gallery, the manufacturer of weapons, and the author of ornaments across France.
+The monument was created from pink sandstone from the Vosges mountains and is dominated by a metal composition in the middle.
 The Eagle (German Empire) is being killed by a sword (France or ‘Entente alliance’) with the inscription in French:

 “Aux héroïques soldats de France, défenseurs de la patrie et du droit glorieux, libérateurs de l’Alsace et de la Lorraine.”.